Raúl Correia Mendes: Life

 Raúl Correia Mendes was born on September 3, 1949, in Luanda.
 He started his professional career as a television producer at TVA in 1972, working on sport, music and news programs.
 In 1974 he joined Televisão Pública de Angola, and was part of the team who made the first official television broadcast in Angola.

+Death

 He died in Luanda in March 2015.
 The Angolan Minister of Social Communication, José Luís de Matos, issued a public statement in his memory.